-In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments," which addresses eight specific cash flow issues including, among other things, the classification of debt prepayment or debt extinguishment costs.
-ASU No. 2016-15 is effective for annual reporting periods, and the interim periods within those periods, beginning after December 15, 2017.
-Early adoption is permitted.
-The impact of the adoption of this new accounting standard on our consolidated financial statements is not expected to be material.
+In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments," which addresses eight specific cash flow issues including, among other things, the classification of debt prepayment or debt extinguishment costs.
+ASU 2016-15 is effective for fiscal years, and the interim periods within those fiscal years, beginning after December 15, 2017.
+The adoption of this new accounting standard did not have a material impact on our consolidated financial statements.

-In November 2016, the FASB issued ASU No. 2016-18, "Statement of Cash Flows (Topic 230)," which requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
+In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230)," which requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-The new guidance is effective for interim and annual periods beginning after December 15, 2017 and early adoption is permitted.
-The amendment should be adopted retrospectively.
-The impact of the adoption of this new accounting standard on our consolidated financial statements is not expected to be material.
+The new guidance is effective for fiscal years beginning after December 15, 2017, and the interim periods within those fiscal years.
+The adoption of this new accounting standard did not have a material impact on our consolidated financial statements.